Our funding comes from our readers, and we may earn a commission if you make a purchase through the links on our website.

 Pros:

-• Great option for Unix/MacOS
+• Great option for Unix/MacOS: Runs seamlessly on Unix/MacOS platforms.

 Cons:

-• Has a steep learning curve, especially for non-technical users
+• Steep learning curve, especially for non-technical users: May be challenging for users with limited technical expertise.

 Some of these include support for IPv4 and IPv6, Cisco NetFlow v9/IPFIX, NetFlow-Lite support, VoIP traffic analysis, flow and packet sampling, generating logs of web, MySQL/Oracle and DNS activity, and many more features.
 The software is free if you download and compile on Linux or Windows (http://packages.ntop.org/).